ChrisWojcik/yet-another-slider/README.md

 This is my slider.
 There are many like it, but this one is mine.
 Not responsive, fixed width...but it works.
 People wouldn't believe that I'd used jQuery if I hadn't made one.
-Hopefully it will be use as a code sample to people who want to learn how to write a simple plugin.
+Hopefully it will be of use as a code sample to people who want to learn how to write a simple plugin.

 Live demo:
 http://chriswojcik.net/demos/yet-another-slider/